 If that doesn’t work, though, contact the insurance company yourself.
 Tell them your story.
 Explain why you have to see a chiropractor.

-Another option for people with insurance that doesn’t fully cover chiropractic care is supplemental coverage.
+Another option for people with health insurance that doesn’t fully cover chiropractic care is supplemental coverage.

-Also, these plans don’t require you to get a referral from your doctor if you see an in-network chiropractor.
+Also, supplemental plans don’t require you to get a referral from your doctor if you see an in-network chiropractor.

 Just remember that these plans are supplemental.
 In other words, they’re supposed to supplement whatever other health coverage you have.
 They’re not supposed to replace it.

 What if you’re on Medicare and you want more chiropractic care coverage?
 Consider switching to a Medicare Advantage plan.
 Some of these plans pick up the chiropractor costs Original Medicare won’t pay for.
 They may even cover costs tied to other alternative health services, too.

 How can I find out if my health plan covers chiropractic treatments?